 Policy and Procedure #161.0, Purchasing

-The Purchasing policy and procedure and the Purchasing Cards procedure outline the Board’s commitment to being accountable, ethical and fiscally responsible in the use of public funds.
-The processes by which purchases are made are outlined and are in accordance with the Broader Public Sector Procurement Directive, the Supply Chain Code of Ethics and the applicable trade agreements.
+The Purchasing policy and procedure and the Purchasing Cards procedure outline the Board’s commitment to being accountable, ethical, and fiscally responsible in the use of public funds.
+The processes by which purchases are made are outlined and are in accordance with the Broader Public Sector Procurement Directive, the Supply Chain Code of Ethics, and the applicable trade agreements.

 On this page:

-What has changed?
+What has Changed?

-Major Changes to the Document
+Major changes to the document: Procurement thresholds.

 Who is affected by these changes and what is the impact on current practice?
+All Board staff and their procurement processes and thresholds.

 Stakeholder Groups with Responsibilities Under this Policy and Procedure